+Medicine?!
 Unani medicine promoted good health through ingesting powdered gemstones.
-Being a believer in the Unani medical system that has it roots in Ancient Greece, Hyderabad became the only place in the world with free clinics and a hospital devoted to Unani medicine.
+True.
+Being a believer in the Unani medical system with it's roots in Ancient Greece, Hyderabad was the only place in the world with free clinics and a hospital devoted to Unani medicine.

 According to India Astronomy, each gemstone should be carefully chosen precisely to match the qualities of the person as each gemstone has special meanings.
 "Indians are very superstitious about gems," explains Munnu Kasliwal.
 "If anyone buys a stolen stone or acquires it wrongly, it will curse them.
 We have a saying, ‘Someone who steals gems will lose their eyesight.’"